QuriousDev/MessengerForDesktop/README.md

 # Messenger for Desktop

-**After some talking with the original developer, we decided to continue work on the original project for now**
+**After some talking with the original developer, we decided to continue work on the original project for now.**

-**[Our domain](https://www.messengerfordesktop.org) will be used as the new official domain serving only clean builds**
+**[Our domain](https://www.messengerfordesktop.org) will be used as the new official domain, serving only clean builds!**

 <!--
 [![OS X build](https://travis-ci.org/Aluxian/Messenger-for-Desktop.svg?branch=staging)](https://travis-ci.org/Aluxian/Messenger-for-Desktop)